Pradyot14/swiggy-top3-recco/README.md

 swiggy-top3-recco
 ==============================

-This project will recommend three best food item on swiggy homepage..
+This project will recommend three best food item on swiggy homepage

 Project Organization
 ------------